Rangrang-Zheng/SWITCH-electricity-gas/README.md

 ## Step 2: Run the commands below in the terminal pane.

-# Direct to the work folder
+### Direct to the work folder

 Get switch inputs from the author and store under "../all_in_2days_2sectors" and  create related output folder, for example: "../all_out_2days_0price_S1A".
 If you would like to store them otherwise, make sure to change and specify them in switch solve command below.
-# Run switch
+### Run switch

 ```
 cd extra_modules

+# If you have switch installed in a different environment, make sure to activate the environment where switch is installed instead of 'gas-electricity'.
+conda activate gas-electricity

 switch solve --inputs-dir  ../all_in_2days_2sectors --outputs-dir  ../all_out_2days_0price_S1A --module-list modules_nondr.txt --input-alias fuel_cost.csv=fuel_cost_delta.csv gen_info.csv=info_filtered.csv gen_build_costs.csv=costs_filtered.csv variable_capacity_factors.csv=vcf_filtered.csv